-At the Oswego Animal Hospital, animals can be viewed Mon - Fri from 10 am to 7 pm, Saturday 10 am to 2 pm, Sunday 10 am to 12 pm.
+At the Oswego Animal Hospital, animals can be viewed Mon - Fri from 10 am to 7 pm, Saturday and Sunday 10 am to 2 pm.
 No appointment is needed.
 For up to the minute availability information on this pet during the hours shown above, call 630-554-7670.

 • Must be 21 years of age or older to adopt a cat, 23 years of age or older to adopt a dog.

 • Must provide a copy of your lease agreement or association by laws if you live in an apartment, condo or townhouse